-Introducing St. Rose High School's new Rotating Drop Schedule that will be implemented during the 2019-2020 school year.
+St. Rose High School's Rotating Drop Schedule was implemented during the 2019-2020 school year.
 Please be mindful this is not a block schedule.

-The Rotating Drop Schedule does exactly what it is called.
-The students will have eight classes however, six classes meet each day and two classes do not meet on that day.
-Different classes are dropped each day and after a four day cycle all eight classes have been dropped once.
+The Rotating Drop Schedule does exactly that.
+Students have eight classes, however, six classes meet each day and two classes do not meet on that day.
+Different classes are dropped each day and after a four-day cycle, all eight classes have been dropped once.
 Each day during the cycle, a morning and afternoon class will be dropped.
 After four days the cycle will repeat itself.

-The Rotating Drop Schedule will afford our students many valuable opportunities.
-Instructional time will increase as classes will meet for 52 minutes as opposed to the current 41 minute classes.
-Extended instructional time will allow teachers to engage students using various innovative teaching strategies.
+The Rotating Drop Schedule affords our students many valuable opportunities.
+Instructional time has increased as classes meet for 52 minutes, as opposed to the 41-minute classes with our former schedule.
+Extended instructional time allows teachers to engage students using various innovative teaching strategies.

-Also, the drop schedule will allow our students to take eight classes as opposed to seven classes under the current schedule.
-Students will have the opportunity to take elective classes in the arts, music, engineering, theater, social studies and business.
-Additional AP classes will be available and juniors and seniors will have the opportunity to take college credit classes through Seton Hall University’s Project Acceleration.
-Under the new schedule, our students will be taking four additional classes during their four years at St. Rose High School.
+Also, the drop schedule allows our students to take eight classes as opposed to seven classes under the former schedule.
+Students have the opportunity to take elective classes in the arts, music, engineering, theater, social studies and business.
+Additional AP classes are available and juniors and seniors have the opportunity to take college credit classes through Seton Hall University’s Project Acceleration.
+Under the drop schedule, our students are taking four additional classes during their four years at St. Rose High School.

 Here's a sample schedule:

-We have spent the past two years, researching the best practices for the most effective and innovative high school schedule.
-That journey has led us to the Rotating Drop Schedule and we are looking forward to the implementation of our new schedule.
-If you have any questions about the new schedule, please contact Admissions via email here, phone x305, or use the Facebook Messenger in the lower right of your screen.
+We spent years researching the best practices for the most effective and innovative high school schedule.
+That journey led us to the Rotating Drop Schedule and we are proud of its implementation.
+If you have any questions about this schedule, please contact Admissions via email here, phone ext.
+709, or use the Facebook Messenger in the lower right of your screen.
 We look forward to answering all of your questions.